GPTP-workshop/gptp-workshop.github.io/accommodations.md

 Ann Arbor, Michigan 48104
 {: .address}

 Close to the venue, and walkable.
-A small block of rooms set aside.